 Nobody likes being bossed around or told what to do.
 But it can make a world of a difference when you speak to your husband in a different manner.
 This can be as easy as asking nicely instead of demanding.

-And the crazy thing is that this is one of the simplest ways to show respect and consideration of others.
-But it seems to be one of easiest things that we stop doing over the course of a marriage.
+And the crazy thing is that this is one of the simplest ways to show respect and consideration for others.
+But it seems to be one of the easiest things that we stop doing over the course of a marriage.

 5. View marriage as a team